-Dawson Ruhl is a Project Co-ordinator at SFV responsible for various projects, training and program evaluations.
+Dawson Ruhl is a Project Consultant at SFV responsible for various projects, training and program evaluations.
 He is currently supporting the development and delivery of a new intervention in the Kimberley’s, combining Men’s Behaviour Change and Alcohol and Other Drug (AOD) Interventions specific to Aboriginal perpetrators of Family and Domestic Violence (FDV).
 With over 30 years experience in the Human Services field, Dawson initiated his career in family therapy, training and program management, branching into community development and social justice reform.
 More recently, Dawson has held a number of positions in Senior Management.

 Dawson began his professional career in the FDV Sector as the Inaugural Manager of Relationships Australia’s Domestic Violence Intervention Program.
 At this time, Men’s Behaviour Change Program’s (MBCP’s) and Victim Support Programs were being introduced in WA, along with the development of important FDV intake and assessment tools for professionals working in this space.
 Moving from clinical practice to system reform, Dawson co-established the Domestic Violence Action Groups of WA, a peak body which coordinated a criminal justice reform response to FDV.
 In partnership with Starick House Refuge and Armadale Police, Dawson helped to establish the Armadale Domestic Violence Intervention Project (ADVIP).